 Of course, there’s nothing wrong with other dog breeds.
 But once you go Great Dane, you don’t go back 😉

 Coincidentally, one of the things that many people love about Great Danes is also potentially one of their downsides.

 Their GIANT size!

-From taking them in the car somewhere, to finding a spot big enough for their bed inside your home, there are all many considerations when it comes to having a Great Dane.
+From taking them in the car somewhere to finding a spot big enough for their bed inside your home, there are many considerations when it comes to having a Great Dane.

 In addition to the general accommodations that you’ll need to figure out, there are more things to consider as well.
 For example, finding large enough dog beds, collars that fit them, and potentially even dog clothes are all items that can be harder (or at least more expensive) compared to average-sized dogs.

 Many people also try to seek out veterinarians who are experienced with Great Danes, but this can also be another area where you run into unexpected challenges.

 While certainly not a deal-breaker in most cases, it’s really just something to take into consideration before bringing a Great Dane into your family.